healthy-chicken-saladeers/rag_detective/docs/endpoints_scraper.md

 The `/scrape_sitemap` endpoint extends this functionality by not only scraping sitemaps but also by streaming the scraping process, saving the scraped results to Google Cloud Storage, and finally storing the data in a vector store.
 This endpoint is the data collection step of an end-to-end solution that encompasses fetching web data, processing it through various stages of storage and handling, and finally indexing it for optimized retrieval.

+In certain cases, simply fetching web data through standard HTTP requests may not be sufficient due to dynamic content generation by JavaScript in modern websites.
+The `/scrape_sitemap` endpoint overcomes these barriers by utilizing the Selenium WebDriver, which enables the scraper to interact with web pages in a manner akin to a real user browsing a website with a full-fledged browser.

+When the scraper encounters a web page that cannot be effectively processed through direct HTTP requests, or if initial scraping efforts fail to gather a minimum threshold of data, the Selenium WebDriver is invoked.
+Selenium uses a headless Chrome browser, which operates without the GUI of a traditional browser window, to access the web page and execute any necessary JavaScript, allowing for the retrieval of content that is dynamically loaded.

+This approach makes the scraper more versatile, capable of handling a wide variety of web pages that would otherwise be inaccessible or yield incomplete data.
+The combination of `BeautifulSoup` for parsing initial HTML/CSS content and Selenium for dynamic interaction ensures that even the most complex web pages can be scraped accurately.

+Furthermore, the scraper is configured to avoid unnecessary overhead during the Selenium scrape, such as by not loading images.
+After the Selenium browser retrieves the page content, it passes the data back to BeautifulSoup to isolate and extract the textual information.
+This extracted data is subsequently processed, saved to Google Cloud Storage, and eventually pushed to a vector store.

+The integration of Selenium into the scraping process, therefore, represents an important enhancement to the system's scraping capabilities, allowing it to tackle both static and dynamically-generated web content and ensuring a more comprehensive data collection effort.

 ## API Endpoints

 ### Sitemap Endpoint